ForkPoint/gravityforms-mautic-addon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates Gravity Forms with SendGrid, allowing form submissions to be automatically sent to your SendGrid contact lists.
+Integrates Gravity Forms with Mautic, allowing form submissions to be automatically sent to your Mautic contact list and segments.

 == Description ==